Sarah Houchens Gets Cheeky In A Pair Of Skimpy Shorts Before Powering Through A Legs & Booty Burn

 Fans have not been shy about showering the sexy update with praise.
 More than 15,000 social media users have clicked the “like” button, and 290-plus left compliments for the star.

 “Totally love your workout routines!!!!
 Your exercises are so doable and your form seems so fluid.
-I’m hooked!!!” one fan gushed, adding series of flame emoji to the end of their comment.
+I’m hooked!!!” one fan gushed, adding series of flame emoji to the end of the comment.

 “YOUR legs look AMAZING,” a second fan pointed out.